AT A GLANCE: QUICK RATINGS

 - The A370 has a sample rate of 5 minutes, however, when it recognizes that you are exercising it increases this to a higher resolution (similar to regular exercise mode e.g 1 second) to give better heart rate representation throughout unplanned training activities.

-- Heart Rate Broadcast – transmit your heart rate to any compatible device eg Polar M460, M450, iPhone or Android phone running Polar Flow, Strava, Endomondo etc.
+- Heart Rate Broadcast – transmit your heart rate to any compatible device.
+For example, Polar M460, M450, iPhone or Android phone running Polar Flow, Strava, Endomondo etc.

-- Advanced Sleep Tracking using Polar’s new Sleep Plus (external link) algorithm providing a more accurate representation of your sleeping patterns.
+- Advanced Sleep Tracking using Polar’s new Sleep Plus algorithm providing a more accurate representation of your sleeping patterns.

 Main Features and Functions